-CALI lessons allow you to work through different tort rules and doctrines in an interactive format in which you answer questions and explain your reasoning.
+CALI lessons allow you to work through Torts issues in an interactive format in which you answer questions and explain your reasoning.
 If you are confused or have questions about an issue, a CALI lesson may provide a quick way to test and improve your knowledge.

 Some Sources of Tort Law